Ray-Winkelman/Content_Management_Website/README.md

 <p>For a better understanding, or visual representation of the database design, please refer to the Entity Relationship Diagram.</p>

-<p>You will need a PHP interpreter and MySQL engine installed to host this website.</p>
+<p>You will need a PHP interpreter and MySQL engine installed to host this.</p>

 Entity Relationship Diagram:<br>